Tabook22/Django/README.md

 > django-admin startproject DUAtt
 <br>

-create the appliaiton, you have to enter into the folder DUAtt, which newlly created, then from inside that folder you have to issue the following command:
+To create the new application, you have to open the folder DUAtt, which newly created, then from inside that folder you have to issue the following command:

 > python manage.py startapp addatt

-This will add a primary app, but we must create other applicaitons, the django project is a list of connected applicaitons.
-But keep in maind the primary app is the main app from which we can call other applicaitons.
+This will add a primary app, but we must create other application, the django project is a list of connected application.
+But keep in maind the primary app is the main app from which we can call other application
 <br>
 The primary app will take the name the of the project folder. for example in our case it will be "DUAtt"